sanitswain/java8tips/comparator.rst

 Comparator
 ==========
-Comparator is there since jdk 1.2 and almost all of us know its usage and importance.
+Comparator is there since jdk 1.2 and we all know its usage and importance.
 Java-8 came up with few updates to the Comparator as given below.

 - Additionl default and static methods were added into ``Comparator`` interface to support pipeline of stream operations.
 - ``String`` class added with ``CaseInsensitiveComparator`` to sort by ignoring the case.